nickstanley574/nickstanley574.github.io/_drafts/dont-trust-your-Clipboard.md

 <button class="button" onclick="nefariousCopy()"><span>📋</span></button>
 ```

-The function when called creates a dummy text element and selects it.
-Using the `execCommand()` the dummy text is copied to the clipboard and the user is one the wiser.
+The nefariousCopy function creates a dummy text element and selects its' contents.
+Using [`execCommand(copy)`](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Interact_with_the_clipboard) the dummy text is copied to the clipboard and the user is none the wiser.
 ```
 function nefariousCopy(n) {
   var dummy = document.createElement("textarea");